 Curve the ghost around a foam cake dummy in the desired shape.
 Stabilize the shape by securing the ghost with pins.
 Let the ghost dry completely, overnight.

 Attaching the ghosts to the cake

-When the ghosts have dried, they can be decorated.
+When the ghosts have dried, usually 8 hours, preferably overnight, they can be decorated.
+They should be hard, like plastic, with no damp spots.
 I kept my ghosts super simple by drawing on eyes and an open mouth with a black edible marker.
 You can definitely get as detailed as you like.
-For more depth and more realism, you can use a gray colored petal dust to dust in the crevices of the ghost.
+For more depth and for the ghosts to stand out a little better, you can use a gray colored petal dust to dust in the crevices of the ghost.

 When the isomalt has cooled, attach the ghosts to the cake by inserting the lollipop sticks into the cake.
 I recommend inserting them into a cold cake because they will be much more secure, and less prone to falling out or sinking.
-I overlapped my ghosts and have them facing alternating directions, but the options are endless.
+I overlapped my ghosts and have them facing alternating directions.

 I hope you find loads of creative ways to use these super cute, super easy Halloween rice paper ghosts.
 If you make these ghosts, tag me on Instagram.
 I'd love to see them!